 Because you need to consider not only the essential elements that we talked about, which is asset protection and income distribution right now, you also need to think about how these elements will apply to the structure that you have in place into the future.

 If you would like more information about this area, pop over to our website at talkinglaw.com.au.
-There you can organize to speak to one of our lawyers at Aspect Legal or simply send us a note to let us know that you’re interested in this topic in which case we will record an episode that is specifically all about the structure choice for your organization and whether or not you need to migrate to a different type of structure.
+There you can organise to speak to one of our lawyers at Aspect Legal or simply send us a note to let us know that you’re interested in this topic in which case we will record an episode that is specifically all about the structure choice for your organisation and whether or not you need to migrate to a different type of structure.
 So once again that website is talkinglaw.com.au.

 And finally, if you enjoyed what you heard today, please pop over to iTunes and leave us a review.
 Thanks again for listening in to today’s Quick Tips on Talking Law.
 You’ve been listening to Joanna Oakey.
 See you next time!